I was so awful at first at finding Whole30 approved recipes that satisfied!

 - Breakfast: Grain-free Breakfast porridge for hubby, oatmeal for the kids, yogurt and fruit for me

 - Dinner: Shredded Beef in the crockpot (from Not Your Mother’s Make-Ahead and Freeze Cookbook, p.
-66), Simple Seasoned Cauliflower Rice, sauteed asparagus, roasted veggies (above) and this roasted red pepper sauce.
+66), Simple Seasoned Cauliflower Rice in the Instant Pot, sauteed asparagus (in bacon grease, best ever!), roasted veggies (above) and this roasted red pepper sauce.

 Breakfast: Leftover porridge/oatmeal, leftover asparagus and a soft-fried egg, plus red pepper and radish slices.

 Dinner: A bust!
 This blogger said she loved baking eggs in avocados so much, and I even scooped out some avocado but the eggs still went everywhere and then were very tough on top by the time they weren’t runny on the edges.
-And warm avocado isn’t all that great…luckily we had baked potatoes with lots of butter, made some extra fried eggs and filled up on that lovely cauliflower dish with Aleppo pepper: Aleppo Green and Red Cauliflower Saute.
+And warm avocado isn’t all that great…luckily we had baked potatoes with lots of butter (ghee for the Whole30), made some extra fried eggs and filled up on that lovely cauliflower dish with Aleppo pepper: Aleppo Green and Red Cauliflower Saute.

 Breakfast: Leftover roasted veggies from two nights ago, sauteed with some sausage and egg.
 Sour cream or awesome sauce on top.